Cuba: Economy

+According to the World Bank, Cuba's GDP per capita was $9,500 as of 2020.
+But according to the CIA World Factbook, it was $12,300 as of 2016.
+The United Nations Development Programme gave Cuba a Human Development Index (HDI) of 0.764 in 2021.
+The same United Nations agency estimated the country's Multidimensional Poverty Index of 0.003 in 2023.

 In 2005, Cuba had exports of US$2.4 billion, ranking 114 of 226 world countries, and imports of US$6.9 billion, ranking 87 of 226 countries.
 Its major export partners are Canada 17.7%, China 16.9%, Venezuela 12.5%, Netherlands 9%, and Spain 5.9% (2012).
 Cuba's major exports are sugar, nickel, tobacco, fish, medical products, citrus fruits, and coffee; imports include food, fuel, clothing, and machinery.
 Cuba presently holds debt in an amount estimated at $13 billion, approximately 38% of GDP.
-According to the Heritage Foundation, Cuba is dependent on credit accounts that rotate from country to country.

 Cuba's prior 35% supply of the world's export market for sugar has declined to 10% due to a variety of factors, including a global sugar commodity price drop that made Cuba less competitive on world markets.
 It was announced in 2008 that wage caps would be abandoned to improve the nation's productivity.

 Cuba's leadership has called for reforms in the country's agricultural system.
 In 2008, Raúl Castro began enacting agrarian reforms to boost food production, as at that time 80% of food was imported.
 The reforms aim to expand land use and increase efficiency.
 Venezuela supplies Cuba with an estimated 110000 oilbbl of oil per day in exchange for money and the services of some 44,000 Cubans, most of them medical personnel, in Venezuela.

 In 2010, Cubans were allowed to build their own houses.
 According to Raúl Castro, they could now improve their houses, but the government would not endorse these new houses or improvements.
 There is virtually no homelessness in Cuba, and 85% of Cubans own their homes and pay no property taxes or mortgage interest.
-Mortgage payments may not exceed 10% of a household's combined income..
+Mortgage payments may not exceed 10% of a household's combined income.

 On 2 August 2011, The New York Times reported that Cuba reaffirmed its intent to legalize "buying and selling" of private property before the year's end.
-According to experts, the private sale of property could "transform Cuba more than any of the economic reforms announced by President Raúl Castro's government".
+According to experts, the private sale of property could "transform Cuba more than any of the economic reforms announced by Cuban leader Raúl Castro's government".
 It would cut more than one million state jobs, including party bureaucrats who resist the changes.
 The reforms created what some call "New Cuban Economy".
 In October 2013, Raúl said he intended to merge the two currencies, but as of August 2016, the dual currency system remains in force.

-In August 2012, a specialist of the "Cubaenergia Company" announced the opening of Cuba's first Solar Power Plant.
-As a member of the Cubasolar Group, there was also a mention of ten additional plants in 2013.